Glossary of English-language idioms derived from baseball: whole new ball game

-Also brand-new ball game; whole 'nother ball game.
+Also brand-new ball game or whole 'nother ball game.
 In common usage, a "whole new ball game" or "brand-new ball game" signifies a drastic turn of events, a completely altered situation.
 In baseball, an announcer says "it's a whole new ball game" when the trailing team ties the score or takes the lead, usually after being behind by several runs.
 AHDI traces this to the 1960s.
 A "whole 'nother ball game" signifies something completely unrelated, different, or irrelevant.
 Also said extensively and out of context in the world of selling ads for trade mags.

 Under the headline "It's a Whole New Ballgame for Obama," it is stated, "Barack Obama, we all know by now, is not an ideologue.
 But where his roots are planted is also nowhere near the progressive pendulum, particularly on domestic issues.
 Now he's got a playing field that suits his natural political conservatism". – Taylor Marsh, Huffington Post, 7 January 2011.

 "In fact, on-demand applications are a whole 'nother ballgame — which is why personally I try to avoid the popular phrase software as a service (SaaS) since I feel it's a phrase that's born of the 'nothing changes' mindset". – Phil Wainewright, ZDNet, 16 March 2006.